• Races

 As trail runners, we benefit from the work of those who built and maintain the trails where we run.
 Many of the organizations and groups who do this work have little and shrinking budgets and rely heavily on volunteers.
 We strongly believe that all of us should give back by volunteering to do trail work on a regular basis.

 All racers (those entered and those on the wait list) must complete a total of eight (8) hours of trail work.
-The trail work doesn’t need to be done before registering; just sometime after October 1 and before September 1.
+The trail work doesn’t need to be done before registering; just sometime after October 1 and by September 1.
 The required form is signed by the trail work site manager and emailed (to the address on the form) before the deadline.
 Entrants and waitlisters without the required trail work will forfeit their spot on September 2nd and the next on the wait list is invited to take the place.

 Go Beyond Racing hosts several trail work events throughout the year – check our Events Calendar for those.
 We will also post opportunities we hear of in the Mountain Lakes 100 Facebook Group.